Golfer John Daly says he's staying vigilant about his health after finding out he has bladder cancer.

 - chemotherapy and radiation therapy

-- immunotherapy, which is one of the most promising therapies and usually recommended for early bladder cancers.
+- immunotherapy, which is one of the most promising therapies.
+The U.S. Food and Drug Administration has approved five different immunotherapy drugs for the treatment of metastatic bladder cancer since 2016.
 It stimulates the body’s own immune system to help remove cancerous cells.
 The medication goes directly inside the bladder and coats the inner lining.

 The treatment depends on where the cancer is in the bladder and how far it has spread.